Can you claim a Qualifying Child who is not a dependent?

 Earned Income Tax Credit (EITC) In the situation described above regarding divorced parents, as the custodial parent, you may still be able to claim the EITC if you meet all the other rules.
 You can read more on the EITC here.

-Child and Dependent Care Credit (CDCC) In the situation described above regarding divorced parents, you may be able to claim the CDCC if you meet all other rules.
+Child and Dependent Care Credit (CDCC) In the situation described above regarding divorced parents, you may be able to claim the CDCC if you meet all other rules (such as being the custodial parent).
 You can read more on childcare tax credits here.

 Important: If a child can be a qualifying child for more than one taxpayer, the IRS uses tiebreaker rules to determine who can claim the child-related tax benefits for the child.
 Be sure to check these rules before completing your return if someone else could also claim the same child as a qualifying child.